There are three basic requirements for students in the Honors Program.

 - Individual Challenges (all students must complete at least one)

 - Traditional Challenges are pursued within the framework of a course and must be clearly “above and beyond” the ordinary graded course requirements.
-Typically students will compose an extra research paper of 8 to 10 pages; however, other projects are possible, including doing additional laboratory work, presentations, specialized research, etc. Please consult the Honors co-chairs if you have any questions about a potential project.
-The challenge work does not count toward the normal course requirements, but it must be completed by the end of the term and the overall grade for it and the course must be “B+” or better.
+Typically students will compose an extra research paper of 8 to 10 pages; however, other projects are possible, including doing additional laboratory work, presentations, specialized research, etc. The challenge work does not count toward the normal course requirements, but it must be completed by the end of the term and the overall grade for it and the course must be “B+” or better.
 The Honors Program Honors Committee sets due dates for Traditional Challenge proposals twice a year, usually in October and March.
-Paperwork Needed – Proposal to start and an summary Abstract upon completion.
+Paperwork Needed – Proposal to start and summary Abstract upon completion.

 - Research Challenges are pursued independently with a faculty member from any division, any department.
 They are not connected to a particular course and need not be completed in one semester (although we recommend that students do not take more than two semesters to finish).
 In the past, Honors students have composed research papers (usually 8 -10 pages), run experiments, done field research, and many other types projects.
 An internships or community based service learning project that does not earn credit may serve as a research challenge.
-Please consult with one of the co-directors before submitting such a proposal.
 The Honors Program Honors Committee set due dates for Research Challenge proposals twice a year, usually in early October and March.
 The project is not credit bearing, and must be at a level of B+ or better to qualify as a successful challenge.
 Paperwork Needed – Proposal to start and an summary Abstract upon completion.

 3. Divisional Requirements: